"Only those who attempt the absurd can achieve the impossible." Einstein

 Doing yoga is a very personal thing.
 For me, it’s about the seamless balance of strength, power, flexibility and equanimity.

 Humble Yogini beginnings.
 I like to think I started yoga when I was six.
 That’s when I began ballet.
 It was love at first sight: the grace, strength & discipline resonated deep.
 But I felt oaf’ish next to the waifs in my class.
 Not only was I the biggest and tallest, my hair was too thin and short for a proper ballet bun.
 After three years, my ego bruised, I left ballet for a new love, gymnastics.
 I poured my soul into it and spent entire afternoons in a handstand, yearning to be the next Nadia Comaneci!
-Until a coach told me I was “just too big” for the sport.
-Sigh.
+Until a coach told me I was “too tall” for the sport, then I moved on.

 Then in 2006, after a family-move to Vancouver, I became a certified yoga instructor and began teaching immediately in my new home Village of Lions Bay, just minutes from Vancouver with a view to the sea.
 Bliss.
-Now, as a forever-student of the yoga discipline, and a teacher always in-training, I am ever so willing to share.
+More then 10 years later, as a forever-student of the yoga discipline, and a teacher always in-training, I am ever so willing to share.
+Find me now on the garden Isle of Kauai with my kick-ass family.
+Here, I am starting Yoga-to-Farm morning sessions in the Yoga Tree House for private groups (overlooking the fruit orchard) and also teaching at Kilauea Dance Studio Wednesdays and Fridays.
+Email me!